etclabscore/expedition/CONTRIBUTING.md

     * Push local changes to your forked repository and make a pull request.
 Follow the [Convention Commits](CONVENTIONAL_COMMITS.md) guidelines for naming Github pull requests and what to put in the body.

+## Translations

+Translations in this repository use `i18next`, you can add new translations by adding a new key to the languages translation file located in `translations/` or you can make a new translated languages by adding a new file in the `translations/` folder.

+#### Note on i18n vs moment shorthands

+Moment and i18n seem to use different shorthands, keep this in mind when adding new languages, as they need to support dates in that language too via moment

+#### Getting translations done

+Create a new issue on this repository outlining the translations and a link to the Pull Request.

 ## Building

 Follow the build process is outlined in [BUILDING.md](BUILDING.md) to create a build.